 Take I-87 North to Exit 20 (Saugerties).
 After the toll booth, make a left onto Rte 32N; stay on Rte 32N until you reach Rte 32A.
 Make a left, and follow 32A to Rte 23A (in Palenville).
 Make a left on Rte 23A, and head through Palenville into the Clove.
 It is along Rte 23A that you can start to find the ice.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Kaaterskill Clove:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Kaaterskill Clove:

 Featured Route For Kaaterskill Clove

 The biggest, scariest waterfall in the Catskill Park.
 This route takes quite some time to form considering the high flow of water.
 Look for the second pitch to touch down following a prolonged cold spell.
 Also, expect to be scared out of your wits.
 In the best conditions the ice will be shifting and settling in an orchestra of death.
 This is one of the most dangerous routes in the park in terms of objective hazards....[more]
 Browse More Classics in New York

 Another view of Kaaterskill Falls: lower & upper. ...